ProfSynapse/SynthGen/README.md

 OR

 2. Download the zip version by clicking `<> Code` in the top right, and clicking the **Download .zip**.
 Uncompress and save to a folder you have easy access to, or one to keep your code in.
+Go into VS code and open a new folder (File>New Folder) and open the actual folder into the environment.

 *Note: Make sure the folder isn't doubled up (e.g. Synth_Prof folder is inside another Synth_Prof Folder)*